 Seriously, we hope you have as much fun playing Oneupmanship as we did making it.

-And it's only twenny-five bucks – invest NOW in a ludic and cool family good time...
+And it's only twenny-nine bucks – invest NOW in a ludic and cool family good time...

 REMINDER: YOU DON'T KNOW EVERYTHING.

 ONEUPMANSHIP, like life, takes a bit of time to figure out.
 We like to say the first time you play is just for practice, and the second time is when you can really start to destroy other people's will to live.

 Seriously, watch the video above for a quick overview.
 Then take a look at the "Cheat Sheet" that came with the game, which we're also posting below.
 You should be able to get started, and then just learn the rules as you go along.
 Whatever you do, don't get frustrated and annoyed and start cursing us – read the damn instructions.
 They're well-written, clear, comprehensive, and have just the right smart-alecky nuance if we do say so ourselves, to not only enlighten and guide, but to entertain too.

 "ONEUPMANSHIP is definitely a game where an agile, carnivorous attitude is your best ally.
 Pity the numbskull who expects a pastel plastic drive-through Game of Life, or a gentlemanly contest of fisticuffs by Broughton's Rules.
 This is a romp, a rollicking excuse for mad, mutually abusive annihilation.
 Twenty times better than beer pong."